micdist/Data_Analytics/README.md

 # Data_Analytics
-IBM Data Analytics Capston Project
+This repo serves the purpose of showcasing the IBM Data Analytics Capston Project created at the end of 8 week course held by IBM instructors.